k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/v0-0-01-dir/timesheet-dir/README.md

 - The `Actual Timing` section allows for comparison between planned and actual working hours, identifying any discrepancies or adjustments.
 - The timesheet integrates with AWS EventBridge to automate the scheduling of EC2 instance start times based on the recorded working hours.
 - **Caution: When updating the timesheet template, be careful not to delete or modify any existing formulas.
 These formulas are critical for accurately calculating working hours and totals.**

+<h1 id="Download-Weekly-Timesheet-Template">Download Weekly Timesheet Template</h1>

+- The weekly timesheet template can be downloaded from the `timesheet-dir/template-dir` GitHub repository directory: **[download template](https://github.com/k8or-development-dgo/fundamental-smr-lbr-k8r-doc-rep-k8d/tree/k8or-dev/v0-0-01-dir/timesheet-dir/template-dir)**.
+- **Remember to use caution when modifying the template to avoid disrupting the formulas used for calculating working hours.**

 ---